 GeneCards Summary for DUSP7 Gene

 DUSP7 (Dual Specificity Phosphatase 7) is a Protein Coding gene.
-Among its related pathways are Signaling by FGFR and Signaling by FGFR.
-GO annotations related to this gene include protein tyrosine phosphatase activity and MAP kinase tyrosine/serine/threonine phosphatase activity.
+Among its related pathways are MAPK signaling pathway and Immune System.
+GO annotations related to this gene include phosphatase activity and protein tyrosine/serine/threonine phosphatase activity.
 An important paralog of this gene is SSH1.

 UniProtKB/Swiss-Prot for DUSP7 Gene

 Regulates the activity of the MAP kinase family in response to changes in the cellular environment.
 PYST2-S may act as a negative regulator of PYST2-L although it is unclear whether this is by competing for transcription, translation or activation factors.